Work toward two educational goals at the same time.

 The application serves as both a means of enrolling students in Baker College and as a registration form; as such it is very important that all fields be filled out accurately.
 The application also serves as the agreement with the high school and principal approval (signature) as required by the MDE.
 Students must have approval from the high school if they 1) expect to receive both high school and college credit and 2) if they expect the school to pay for the course.

-The student should submit the completed application, copy of their high school transcript, and FERPA form to the following email: [email protected]
+The student should submit the completed application, copy of their high school transcript, FERPA form, Emergency Contact Form and Internet Policy to the following email: [email protected].

 What is Dual Credit International (DCI)?